Archeus Conservation Activity

-The Raukawa (Raukaua edgerleyii) is a very special tree.
-It is very hard to find now as its wonderfully aromatic leaves, that were once used by Maori to make perfume, are like icecream sundae to livestock and pests such as possums that have grazed it out.
-This tree was very special to Maori because of the perfume they made from it, and it has featured in many love stories over the centuries, most notably the union between the beautiful Kahungungu princess Mahinarangi and Turongo, son of Tainui chief Tawhiao.
+The Raukawa tree was very special to Maori because of the perfume they made from it, and it has featured in many love stories over the centuries, most notably the union between the beautiful Kahungungu princess Mahinarangi and Turongo, son of Tainui chief Tawhiao.
 Not only was Mahinarangi gorgeous, but she also anointed herself with the perfume and wore the leaves of the Raukawa tree in her hair, which made her pretty much irresistible.
 Turongo had travelled to the area and became entranced by her and, to cut a long story short, married her and they returned to the Waikato.
 They named their first son Raukawa and he began the Ngati Raukawa line.

 Conservation is always best when shared.
-There have been many discussions with organisations including Nga Whenua Rahui, Department of Corrections and the Department of Conservation over the past few months.
-A number of people have set sail with me on this journey of conservation and restoration and there are a few particular people we would like to warmly thank for their advice, encouragement, support, wisdom and collaboration so far and they are Rob McGowan, Taute Taiepa, Whetu Tipiwai, Mike Mohi, Ranui Toatoa, Cathy Allan, Dan Herries and Tania Luscombe.
+A number of people have set sail with us on this journey of conservation and restoration and there are a few particular people we would like to warmly thank for their advice, encouragement, support, wisdom and collaboration so far and they are Rob McGowan, Marie Taylor, Kay Griffiths, Taute Taiepa, Mike Mohi, Cathy Allan, Dan Herries and Tania Luscombe.
+The team at Otari have also been really helpful.
 Between us all we are building the foundation for a project that will hopefully result in this wonderful tree finding its way back into the landscape.

-With every seed there also grows a greater awareness of the stories of our place and our timeless connection to Nature.
-We love that.
 You can be part of this as every time you buy an Archeus product some of the proceeds will go towards funding this ambitious project.
 If you think you can help the project in other ways then do not hesitate to contact us at email@example.com .